KoenVanduffel/CR-6_Klipper/README.md

 * "/home/pi/klipper/config/generic-bigtreetech-skr-cr6-v1.0.cfg" is for the BTT CR6 board

 run:
-For the 4.5.2 motherboard
+For the 4.5.2 motherboard:
 * cp /home/pi/klipper/config/printer-creality-cr6se-2020.cfg /home/pi/klipper_config/printer.cfg

-For the 4.5.3 and ERA boards
+For the 4.5.3 and ERA boards:
 * cp /home/pi/klipper/config/printer-creality-cr6se-2021.cfg /home/pi/klipper_config/printer.cfg

-For the BTT CR6 board
+For the BTT CR6 board:
-* copy the printer.cfg file from this repo to /home/pi/klipper_config/
+* copy the klipper_config/printer.cfg file from this repo to /home/pi/klipper_config/

+For all boards:
-Copy the other config files to /home/pi/klipper_config/
+From Copy the other config files to /home/pi/klipper_config/

 Now we need to edit the printer.cfg file cd /home/pi/klipper_config/